MrZBou/Elisa-Public/README.md

 - e!item <item_id> - Get information about item.

+- e!category <category_id> - Get information about category

 - e!ping - Shows delays as well as upTime and current version of Elisa

-- e!top ['g'] - Top users in this category (type just e!top to get full information)
+- e!top - Top users in this category (type just e!top to get full information)

 - e!shop - Roles store on this server (e!shop list - smallest version)  |  e!shop buy <item code> - Buy item from store

 - e!help - Message with all bot commands with explanations

+- e!commands - Full list of commands

-- e!user [@user] - Get some information about mentioned user, or about yourself
+- e!user [@member] - Get some information about mentioned user, or about yourself

-- e!rank [@user] - Card with statictics of user
+- e!rank [@member] - Card with statictics of user

+- e!trade <@member> - Trade with user (items/money)

-- e!pay <amount> <@user / userid> - Transfer money to another user (money displayed in e!user)
+- e!pay <amount> <@member / userid> - Transfer money to another user (money displayed in e!user)

-- e!bal [@user] - Check your current balance
+- e!bal [@member] - Check your current balance

 - e!luck <amount> - Double or lose the billed money